louishobson/GameOfLife/README.md

 Here you can actually iterate through generations.
 One notable feature is double buffering.
 There are two worlds stored in memory: the one currently being read from and the one that will be written to.
 You can flip the buffers, by pressing **B**, to go back one generation.
-Also, pressing **N** to create a new, empty world, will flip the buffers before erasing the world.
+Also, pressing **N** to create a new, empty world will flip the buffers before erasing the world.
 This means you can effectively undo by pressing **B**.
 You can also set the generations to auto-iterate at different speeds.
 When leaving the generation menu, the auto-timer is automatically turned off.

 Controls: